pylola/requirements.txt/README.md

     pip install requirements-dev.txt

 This package was made only for trolling so do not expect it to work.
 It may work on Linux and Mac OS X but was not extensively tested.
-Also this is only a one-shot fix.
-Once you did the mistake it will try to fix it but once installed this package is installed will not help you anymore.
+It is also a one-shot trick so no updates will be installed once you do that unless you specify a `-U` or `--update` switch.
+Happy debugging!

 PyPI (fortunately) does not allow to upload package named `requirements.txt` so the only supported name is currently a `requirements-dev.txt`.
 It still should be quite popular though.